OtnielGomes/Data_Science_Portfolio/README.md

 </div>
 <br />

-## Considerations on validating the model on test data:
+## Scores of the model on test data:

 * At this stage of the project, we finally submitted our model to the test data.
 We can see that our AUC-ROC and Precision scores were satisfactory compared to the training data scores, and the confusion matrix is ​​balanced.
 The model presented the following scores: